Run targets remotely (Gradle, Rust)

 For certain run/debug configurations, you can run your code in another environment such as cloud or a Docker container directly from CLion.

 This feature allows you to instantly test the changes against the real environment the app is intended for.
-This ensures that there will be no incompatibilities when moving to production, which is especially important when working on code that heavily depends on the environment.
+This ensures that there will be no incompatibilities when moving to production, which is especially important when working on code that depends on the environment.
+This feature also spares you the extra actions normally required to deploy and run the app every time something changes.

-The environment that is used for running the app is referred to as target.
+The environment used for running the app is referred to as target.
 For CLion to run code on a target, the target has to define a language runtime, which represents something on the target that can be used by a run/debug configuration to run code.

 In order to run your code on a target, all you need is to define the target execution environment in the run/debug configuration that you would normally use for local run.
 After you have done that, launching the app on a target is no different than launching it locally.